python/mypy/docs/source/basics.rst

        for name in names:
            print('Hello, {}'.format(name))

-For brevity, we often omit the typing import in code examples, but you should always include it in modules that contain statically typed code.
+For brevity, we often omit the ``typing`` import in code examples, but you should always include it in modules that contain statically typed code.

-You can still have dynamically typed functions in modules that import typing:
+You can still have dynamically typed functions in modules that import ``typing``:

 .. code-block:: python